Wojciech-Podlesny/URL-Shortener/README.md

 - Shorten any valid URL
 - See a list of their shortened links, even after refreshing the browser
 - Copy the shortened link to their clipboard in a single click
-- Receive an error message when the `form` is submitted if:
-  - The `input` field is empty
+- Receive an error message when the `form` is submitted if the `input` field is empty

 ### Features